 UMAMIDO is experiencing a vital success.
 7 ramen shops in Belgium.
 With a first international expansion in Switzerland.
 And more to come!

-UMAMIDO invited Studio Corkinho to design the new interiors and to think about the art direction of the next shops.
-Guy opened his doors of Umamido Antwerp Zuid to have some philosophical talks about the spirit of Japanese aesthetics and his passion for materials.
+UMAMIDO invited Studio Corkinho in 2018 to design and curate the new interior in Leuven.
+Guy opened his doors of Umamido Antwerp Zuid to have some creative chat about the spirit of Japanese aesthetics and his passion for materials.